thisisthedave/tasknotes/docs/features.md

 - **Organization**: Contexts and tags.
 - **Planning**: Time estimates and recurring patterns.
 - **Tracking**: Automatic creation and modification dates.
+- **Reminders**: Custom notifications for tasks using relative or absolute timing.

 For more detailed information, see the [Task Management](features/task-management.md) documentation.